couchbase/build-tools/cbdeps/cbpy/README.md

 happy with them, there's one final manual step.
 Download each of the five .tgz packages to a directory somewhere, then run

+    cd verify-black-duck-manifest
+    rye sync
-    verify-black-duck-manifest.py -v <CBPY VERSION> -d <PATH TO TGZs>
+    rye run verify-black-duck-manifest -v <CBPY VERSION> -d <PATH TO TGZs>

 This will ensure that the conda environments created for the packages match the Black Duck manifest.
-For now it will only report problems, requiring you to manually fix the couchbase-server-black-duck-manifest.yaml file; this is to ensure that all changes are expected.
+For now it will only report problems, requiring you to manually fix the blackduck/black-duck-manifest.yaml.in file; this is to ensure that all changes are expected.

 Once this is done, commit this last change, and you're ready to submit.